ERBringHorvath/SeqForge/README.md

 `-o`, `--output-dir`: output directory for split FASTA files <br />
 `-F`, `--fragment`: split multi-FASTA file into defined chunks of *n* sequences each <br />
 `-C`, `--compress`: compress output files as .gz <br />

+**Example usage:** <br/>
+`seqforge split-fasta -f /path/to/multi-FASTA/file -o /path/to/output/directory`

+### **NOTE:** <br/>
+If any FASTA headers contain a pipe symbol (|), we suggest removing it. `seqforge split-fasta` renames output FASTA files based on the associated FASTA header; in edge cases, inclusion of a pipe in headers can cause issues, as the shell may interpret the symbol as part of a command string, leading to errors.
 ______________________________________________________________________________________________________________________________________

 ### Extract Sequence Metadata from JSON or GenBank Files